yanyudm/Data-Mining-R/README.md

 # Data Mining in R

-This set of notes for undergraduate and graduate data mining class is currently maintained by Xiaorui Zhu(zhuxiaorui1989@gmail.com).
-Many materials are from Dr. Yan Yu's previous class notes.
-And lab notes are from four previous PhD students in Lindner College of Business.
+This set of learning materials for undergraduate and graduate data mining class are based on Dr. Yan Yu’s class notes.
+Thanks for the contribution from previous Ph.D. students in Lindner College of Business.
+Thanks to Xiaorui Zhu for setting up the initial github page.
+And thanks to Dr. Brittany Green for recording the lab videos.

 Contributors:
-Dr. Shaonan Tian, Associate Professor at San José State University Dr. Chaojiang Wu, Assistant Professor at Kent State University Dr. Feng Mai, Assistant Professor of Information Systems in the School of Business at Stevens Institute of Technology Dr. Shaobo Li, Assistant Professor of Business Analytics at University of Kansas School of Business
+Xiaorui Zhu, PhD Candidate, zhuxiaorui1989@gmail.com Dr. Feng Mai, Assistant Professor of Information Systems in the School of Business at Stevens Institute of Technology Dr. Shaonan Tian, Associate Professor at San José State University Dr. Chaojiang Wu, Assistant Professor at Kent State University Dr. Shaobo Li, Assistant Professor of Business Analytics at University of Kansas School of Business and many others

 ## Lecture and Lab Notes